codefresh-io/docs.codefresh.io/_docs/terms-and-privacy-policy/sla.md

 This Service Level Agreement (“**SLA**”) sets forth the terms and conditions under which Codefresh will provide service levels to Licensee and Users pursuant to the applicable Terms of Service in effect between Codefresh and Licensee and/or Users (the “**Terms**”).

-**1. DEFINITIONS**.
+##### 1. DEFINITIONS.
 The following definitions will apply to this SLA.
-All capitalized terms not defined in this SLA will have the meaning given them in the Terms.
+All capitalized terms not defined in
+this SLA will have the meaning given them in the Terms.